mezzio/mezzio/doc/book/features/error-handling.md

 > When you enable development mode, whoops will then be enabled; when you
 > disable development mode, you'll be using your production generator.
 >
-> If you are not using zf-development-mode, you can define a
+> If you are not using laminas-development-mode, you can define a
 > `config/autoload/*.local.php` file with the above configuration whenever you
 > want to enable whoops.

 ## Listening for errors

-When errors occur, you may want to _listen_ for them in order to provide features such as logging. `Zend\Stratigility\Middleware\ErrorHandler` provides the ability to do so via its `attachListener()` method.
+When errors occur, you may want to _listen_ for them in order to provide features such as logging. `Laminas\Stratigility\Middleware\ErrorHandler` provides the ability to do so via its `attachListener()` method.

 This method accepts a callable with the following signature: